MicrosoftLearning/dp-420-cosmos-db-dev/instructions/31-create-container-arm-template.md

 1. Close your web browser window or tab.

-## Create Azure Cosmos DB SQL API resources using Bicep templates
+## Create Azure Cosmos DB for NoSQL resources using Bicep templates

 Bicep is an efficient domain-specific language that makes it simpler and easier to deploy Azure resources than Azure Resource Manager templates.
 You will deploy the same exact resource using Bicep and a different name to illustrate the difference\[s\].